istio-ecosystem/authservice/bookinfo-example/README.md

           kubectl apply -f config/bookinfo-with-authservice-template.yaml
           ```

-1. Add the scope `reviews.read` to another user and login.
-The user should be able to view the `productpage` with reviews.
+1. Log in to the `productpage` app as previously done, using a user authorized with both scopes `productpage.read` and `reviews.read`.
+The user will be authorized to view the `productpage` with reviews.

    There are three scenarios once authenticated: